Deepfake Detection for OSINT: Technical Methods & Implications

 | Adobe Content Credentials | Metadata + provenance tracking | 65-75% | Free (with Adobe) |

-| Sensity | Multi-modal ensemble methods | 75-85% | $X/month (enterprise) |
+| Sensity | Multi-modal ensemble methods | 75-85% | Enterprise pricing |

-| Esp ectro Pro (with AI) | Integrated multimodal analysis | 80-90% | Custom pricing |
+| Espectro Pro (with AI) | Integrated multimodal analysis | 80-90% | Custom pricing |

 Synthetic media created/manipulated using AI, typically with GANs or diffusion models.
 It can involve face-swapping, lip-syncing manipulation, or complete synthetic generation.
 Critical for OSINT: distinguish authentic from synthetic.